 “I am sick to my core by virtue of my indulgence in pornography.
 To be honest, my appetite for porn accounted for why I got the internet in the very first place and now that I am down in a horrendous pit I seriously wonder whether there is hope of recovery for me, for whenever I log onto the internet I must view porn.

 What is wrong with me?
 Why can’t I change who I am present?
-Why doesn’t addiction treatment work for me?
+Why doesn’t treatment work for me?
 Is there any change possible in the future for me?”